 Joy is a mother to six, and has homeschooled since 2005.
 In December 2018, she and her husband adopted their son Logen who had just aged out of foster care.
 Then in October 2019, they adopted their daughter Jaeyla who was (and still is) a WAY Alliance mentee.
 At the same time, they also welcomed into their family Jaeyla's biological sister, Kirstie, along with Kirstie's young daughter, Eleanor.

-Joy has a Bachelor of General Studies degree with a concentration in Human Services from Fort Hays State University and has completed a certificate program in nonprofit management through Collin College.
+Joy has a Bachelor of General Studies degree with a concentration in Human Services and has completed a certificate program in nonprofit management through Collin College.
 She is currently enrolled in graduate studies for Marriage and Family Therapy.

-Joy is a graphic design guru, lifelong learner, obsessive planner, and book nerd.
+Joy is a graphic designer, lifelong learner, obsessive planner, and book nerd.